Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

         return (torch.as_tensor(x), torch.as_tensor(sequence_len)), torch.as_tensor(y)
 ```

 Lastly, it is important to mention the data is split ~80% Training, ~10% Validation and ~10% Testing.
-These are arbitrary numbers and chosen for no particular reason.
+These are arbitrary numbers and were chosen for no particular reason.

 ##### Overview of LSTM